Arachni/arachni/README.md

-**Note**: Despite the fact that Arachni is mostly targeted towards web application security, it can easily be used for  general purpose scraping, data-mining, etc with the addition of custom modules.
+**Note**: Despite the fact that Arachni is mostly targeted towards web application security, it can easily be used for  general purpose scraping, data-mining, etc with the addition of custom components.

 ### Arachni offers:

 #### A stable, efficient, high-performance framework

-Module, report and plugin writers are allowed to easily and quickly create and deploy their components with the minimum amount of restrictions imposed upon them, while provided with the necessary infrastructure to accomplish their goals.
+Check, report and plugin writers are allowed to easily and quickly create and deploy their components with the minimum amount of restrictions imposed upon them, while provided with the necessary infrastructure to accomplish their goals.